aurajs/aura/README.md

 ### Sandbox

 A `sandbox` is just way to implement the [facade](http://addyosmani.com/resources/essentialjsdesignpatterns/book/#facadepatternjavascript) pattern on top of features provided by `core`.
-It lets you to expose the parts of a JavaScript library that are safe to use instead of exposing the entire API.
+It lets you expose the parts of a JavaScript library that are safe to use instead of exposing the entire API.
 This is particularly useful when working in teams.

 When your app starts, it will create an instance of `sandbox` in each of your widgets.